pegasystems/pega-helm-charts/charts/pega/README.md

 ## Network policies

 NetworkPolicy generation is disabled by default.
-To use the chart in a zero-trust namespace, set `networkPolicy.enabled: true`.
+To use the chart in a zero-trust namespace, set `networkPolicy.enabled: true` and configure at least one ingress peer. `defaultDeny` is enabled by default and can be explicitly disabled only when namespace-wide isolation is not required.
 The chart then creates a namespace-wide default-deny policy, allows DNS lookups, and adds rules for the enabled Pega components (tiers, Hazelcast or Clustering Service, internal Search, and internal Cassandra).
+The namespace-wide default deny also affects unrelated workloads in the release namespace.

 External database and Kafka destinations must be configured explicitly because standard Kubernetes NetworkPolicy resources cannot match DNS names: